AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >
 >**Planned Maintenance Exclusion Period**
 >
-> No automatic AEMaaCS maintenance will be executed during the following timeframe, beginning and ending at midnight (00:00) CET:
+> No automatic AEMaaCS maintenance will be executed during the following timeframes, beginning and ending at midnight (00:00) CET:
 >
->* Monday, November 25 2024 until Tuesday, December 3 2024
+>* Monday, November 25 2024 until Tuesday, December 3 2024.
+>* End of the year exclusion period will be added soon.

 ## [!DNL Experience Manager] On-premise and Managed Services {#aem-on-prem-managed-services}